WiIIiam278/HuskHomes/docs/Commands.md

 | `/tpaccept`  | `/tpyes`                     |
 | `/tpdecline` | `/tpno`, `/tpdeny`           |

-## Disabling Commands
+## Disabling commands

-If you'd like to disable a command, add it to the `disabled_commands` section of your config file as detailed below.
-Note that on servers running Paper for versions earlier than Minecraft 1.19.4, or servers just running plain Spigot instead of Paper (not recommended&mdash;please upgrade to Paper!), disabled commands will still be _registered_ but a disabled command message will appear.
-On servers running Paper for Minecraft 1.19.4+, HuskHomes will be registered as a Paper Plugin (and will appear as such in the `/plugins` menu) and disabled commands will not be registered at all.
+If you'd like to disable a command, add it to the `disabled_commands` section of your config file as detailed below and the command will not be registered.

 <details>
 <summary>Disabling a command in config.yml</summary>